danielnbarbosa/simple_rl/README.md

 ### Environments
-All examples use the OpenAI gym CartPole-v0 environment because it is a simple one that converges relatively quickly.
+All examples use the OpenAI gym CartPole-v0 environment by default, because it is a simple one that converges relatively quickly.
 It's a good first step when testing any new RL algorithm.
+Acrobot-v1 and LunarLander-v2 also work well with the same hyperparameters.

 ### Algorithms